NiklasMelton/PyAlphaShape/README.md

 </p>

-**AlphaShape** is a Python library for constructing alpha shapes in both
+**pyAlphaShape** is a Python library for constructing alpha shapes in both
 **Euclidean** and **spherical** geometries.
 It supports flexible alpha filtering,
 connectivity pruning, and robust geometric computation via `scipy.spatial`.